jfehrenbacher/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Finding and Viewing Files

 * Make sure you are in the `challenge_files` directory.
-Use the `*` wildcard to find all the files that have the word "credit" in the filename. *How many files did you find?*
+Use the `*` wildcard to find all the files that have the word "credit" in the filename. *How many files did you find?: Two, I think.
+The '*' command didn't work.
+A lot of these shortcut commands haven't worked, actually.
+Mostly I've just had to look at all of the files and pick out with ones have the right words.
 * Use the `more` command to view one of the `credit_cards` files you just discovered.
 (Hint: Type `q` to quit viewing the file.
 Press the `spacebar` to page down.
 Use your keyboard arrows to move up/down.) *What is the date in the file you have viewed?*
 * Use the `find` command to search for files more effectively.
 Search the sub-directories under `challenge_files` to find the location of the file named `modi_laboriosam.txt`. *Where is that file located?*
 * Use the `grep` command to search for text within a file.
 Use `grep` on all the `.user` files in `challenge_files` to find which files contain "WA" (the abbreviation for Washington state). *How many files did you find?*